raikasdev/tusked/README.md

 - Allowing to view instances local feeds
 - Thread numbering (from Phanpy)
 - Boost icon to rocket (at least on default theme, from Phanpy)
+- Decide if to add Markdown support (like Elk), else create own rich text editor (only highlight stuff highlighted in Mastodon without anything unnecessary in Tiptap)

 ## Why build you own client?